 from training.npr.org: https://training.npr.org/sources/isabel-araiza/

 Suyapa Portillo Villeda is an associate professor in Chicana/o Latina/o Transnational Studies at Pitzer College.
 Her work broadly focuses on social movements in Central America with a focus on Honduras.
-She documents working-class history and lives and challenges stereotypes of the so-called “banana republics” in Central America.

 Karen Tongson is a professor of English, gender and sexuality studies, and American studies and ethnicity, and chair of the Department of Gender and Sexuality Studies at the University of Southern California.
-She is an expert in queer theory, women and pop music, and queer and racial representations and stereotyping in popular culture.

 Dr. Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine, and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.

 Sarah J. Jackson is Presidential Associate Professor and co-director of the Media, Inequality & Change Center at the University of Pennsylvania’s Annenberg School for Communication.
-She studies how media, journalism and technology are used by and represent marginalized groups, with a focus on how communication arising from Black, feminist and activist spaces contribute to U.S.

 Tressie McMillan Cottom is an associate professor in the School of Information and Library Science at the University of North Carolina, Chapel Hill; a senior research fellow at the Center for

 Patricia Williams is a professor at Northeastern University’s law school and in the department of philosophy and religion.
-She is also director of Law, Technology and Ethics Initiatives in the School of Law and the College of Social Sciences and Humanities.
+She is an expert in critical race theory, bioethics, health law, gender, genetics, algorithms and other topics.

 Imara Jones is the creator of TransLash Media, a cross-platform journalism, personal storytelling and narrative project that aims to shift the current culture of hostility toward transgender people in the